btawa/Marcie/README.md

 ## Commands

     FFTCG:
-        beta This command allows card querying by providing arguments to filter... image Returns image of card.
+        adv This command allows card querying by providing arguments to filter... image Returns image of card.
 Takes code or name.
 Accepts regex. name Returns text of card.
 Takes code or name.
 Accepts regex. pack Returns a randomized pack based on the opus you provide.